-Click on the photos displayed above to view larger images of these collared deer.
+Click on the photos below to view larger images of these collared deer.
 Photographs were provided by landowners in the southeast.
 If you are willing to share any high-quality pictures of collared deer, please send them to [email protected].

 - Hunting & collared deer

 Ear-tagged and GPS collared deer are legal for harvest.
 We ask that you treat the marked animal like you would any other deer.
 If you would normally shoot the animal, then harvest it.
 If you normally wouldn’t shoot that animal, then don’t harvest it.
 By treating GPS collared or ear-tagged deer similar to any other deer, you will provide truthful representations of typical survival.